kakradetome/Kay-s-3-Week-Dae-Projects/README.md

 ├── scripts/ # Setup or automation scripts
 └── docs/ # Additional documentation

-Modify this to reflect your actual structure.
+Modify this to reflect your actual structure..

 ---